AY2425S2-CS2113-T11b-3/tp/docs/DeveloperGuide.md

     - Pros: Easier to implement, less error checks needed.
     - Cons: Inconvenient for users as they have to re-enter every task detail regardless of the need to edit it.

+### Appointment sort by importance feature

+#### Implementation

+The `sortAppointmentByImportance` method is responsible for sorting all appointments in the appointment list.
+The implementation follows these steps:

+1. Validation and Logging: The method first checks if the apptList is empty.
+If it is, a warning message is logged, and a NurseSchedException is thrown to indicate that there are no appointments to sort.
+2. Sorting Mechanism: The list is sorted using a comparator that prioritizes:
+   1. Importance level (HIGH to LOW)
+   2. Date (earliest to latest)
+   3. Start time (earliest to latest)
+3. Saving Updated List: After sorting, the method overwrites the save file to ensure the changes persist.
+4. Logging Completion: An informational log entry is created to confirm that the sorting was successful.

+Given below is an example usage scenario and how the sorting mechanism behaves at each step.

+[//]: # (todo: add diagrams)
+Step 1.
+The user launches the application for the first time.
+The `apptList` will be initialized with stored appointment data (if exists).

+Step 2.
+The user adds multiple appointments using the addAppointment operation.
+If successful, the system logs the addition and updates the saved file.

+Step 3.
+The user decides to sort the appointments by importance to prioritize critical tasks.
+The user initiates sorting by calling the sortByImportance function.

+Step 4.
+The system checks if the apptList is empty.
+If it is, a warning is logged, and an exception is thrown.

+Step 5.
+If appointments exist, the system sorts them based on importance (HIGH to LOW), followed by date and start time.

+Step 6.
+The system overwrites the saved file to reflect the sorted list.

+Step 7.
+The system outputs a confirmation message indicating that appointments have been successfully sorted.

+#### Design considerations

+Aspect: How appointment sorting by importance executes:

+- Alternative 1 (current choice): Appointment list is only sorted when method is called manually by user.
+    - Pros:
+      - Better performance for large lists
+      - More predictable behavior for users
+    - Cons:
+      - Requires users to remember to resort after changes
+      - List may become unsorted without user awareness
+- Alternative 2: Automatically resort list after appointments are added, deleted or edited.
+    - Pros:
+      - Always maintains the sorted order
+      - User doesn't need to manually resort
+    - Cons:
+      - Performance impact for large lists
+      - May be confusing for the user if appointments keep changing position

 ## Product scope

 ### Target user profile: